How to Stay Smart This Winter

 Follow our guidance for how to avoid the Michelin Man look and stay smart and stylish this winter.

 This is one of the most important aspects of any winter look, and getting it right makes everything else much easier.
 The overcoat is a reliable staple of any man’s wardrobe, and when the weather turns colder it’s time to drag it out and put it to work.

 While it can be tempting to make a statement and go for something a bit different with your overcoat, it’s best to keep it neutral and classic to make it as versatile and as possible.
-This grey herringbone overcoat from Racing Green is understated and effortlessly sleek, and can be worn with a suit as a part of smart casual outfit.
+An overcoat is understated and effortlessly sleek, and can be worn with a suit as a part of smart casual outfit.
 The herringbone pattern adds depth and texture without overdoing it, leaving you to add or take away accents with accessories.

-Ditch those ski gloves or woolly mittens for something more sophisticated like these Harris tweed gloves.
+Ditch those ski gloves or woolly mittens for something more sophisticated like these Gibson London tweed gloves.
 The combination of leather and wool makes them practical as well as warm, and gives your hands more freedom of movement compared to bulky sports gloves.

 Chunky knits are hard to pull off, especially when you want to look smart.
-Swap it for a soft wool scarf like this dogtooth wool scarf from Limehaus, ideal for everyday protection from the cold.
+Swap it for a soft wool scarf is ideal for everyday protection from the cold.
 The pattern adds a fun yet chic element that’s perfect with a work suit and overcoat.

-If you’re heading for a Christmas work party or a formal event, go one step further with a dress scarf like this paisley scarf from Scott & Taylor.
+If you’re heading for a Christmas work party or a formal event, go one step further with a dress scarf.

 Boots are winter staple, protecting against damp weather as well as the cold.
-For everyday work wear, simply swap smart shoes for something like these black Chelsea boots from Limehaus, which are easy to match, or these dark tan chukka boots from Racing Green for a winter-proof smart casual look.
+For everyday work wear, simply swap smart shoes for something like black chelsea are easy to match, or try some dark tan chukka boots for a winter-proof smart casual look.